"What we make–it's like a thumbprint. You can't ever match it to something else."

 MATT'S STORY

-Somewhere along the way, I realized I had built more than just experience — I had built a business.
-I used to be in sales, I hate sales, but here I am selling myself every day.
-The difference is now?
-This isn’t a pitch.
-I just show people what I love to do, and it’s awesome to see when they love it, too.
-What we make–it's like a thumbprint.
-You can't ever match it to something else.
+Somewhere along the way I had realized that I had built more than just experience—I had built a business.
+My background is in sales, a field I never particularly enjoyed, yet I now find myself selling my work every day.
+The difference is that this no longer feels like a sales pitch.
+Instead, I simply share what I’m passionate about creating.
+Seeing others appreciate that work is incredibly rewarding.
+What we make-its like a thumbprint.
+You cant ever match it to something else.